domsammut/freegeoip_service/README.md

 Thanks go to the following people:

  - Alexandre Fiori, creator of [freegeoip.net](https://github.com/fiorix/freegeoip)
- - Joseph Denne, who created [GeoLocation Service](https://github.com/josephdenne/geolocation_service)
+ - Joseph Denne, who created [GeoLocation Service](https://github.com/josephdenne/geolocation_service) from which this idea is based off.

+## House keeping

+Any bugs, please [report](https://github.com/domsammut/freegeoip_service/issues) on GitHub.
+Any feature requests [just let me know](https://www.domsammut.com/projects/freegeoip-extension-for-symphony-cms#comments).

+More info about me at [https://www.domsammut.com/about](https://www.domsammut.com/about) and view [more info](https://www.domsammut.com/projects/freegeoip-extension-for-symphony-cms) about this extension.

 ## Example Output